endamccormack/cask-and-slice-email-template/README.md

-# Cask and slice email template
+# Cask and Slice email template

 The purpose of this project is to convert the current photoshop template we use when emailing out contents for our cask and slice month event in Kainos Software.